 When is the Defendant Not Allowed to Discharge Personal Injury Debts?

-The law does not allow discharge of personal injury cases under two circumstances even in the event of the defendant’s bankruptcy filing:
+The law does not allow the discharge of personal injury cases under two circumstances even in the event of the defendant’s bankruptcy filing:

 - The personal injury lawsuit leads to a death or injury because of the defendant driving under the influence of alcohol or drugs.